bhojrajgr/bhojrajgr/README.md

 - 👋 Hi, I’m @bhojrajgr
-- 👀 I’m interested in ...
+- 👀 I’m interested in developing stuff
-- 🌱 I’m currently learning dsa
+- 🌱 I’m currently learning development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on opensource projects
-- 📫 How to reach me ...
+- 📫 You can reach me at bjgurjar342@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm confused little bit about modern tech things.

 <!---
 bhojrajgr/bhojrajgr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.